 - DO have staff play an active role by involving them in early discussions and planning.
 That gives them a sense of ownership in the outcome.
 They are then more likely to be enthusiastic about using new technologies and making patients aware of them.

 - DON’T spring the news of upgrades on staff.
-That generates feelings of resistance to changes.
+That generates feelings of resistance and can negatively overwhelm them.

 How do I introduce my patients to the new equipment?